linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 14 MONEY MARKET FUTURES.md

 Marking a futures contract to market has the effect of renegotiating the futures price at the end of each trading session.
 Once the contract is marked to market, the trader begins the next trading session with a commitment to purchase the underlying item at the previous day's closing price.
 The exchange clearinghouse then calculates any gains or losses for the next trading session on the basis of this latter price.

 The following example involving the purchase of a Treasury bill futures contract illustrates the mechanics of the daily settlement procedure.
 Treasury bill futures prices are quoted as a price index determined by subtracting the futures discount yield (stated in percentage points) from 100.
-A 1 basis point change in the price of the Treasury bill contract is valued at  $25.3 Thus, if a trader buys a futures contract at a price of 96.25 and the closing price at the end of the trading session falls to 96.20, he must pay$ 125 (5 basis points x $25 per basis point) in variation margin.
-Conversely, the seller in this transaction would earn $125, which would be deposited to his margin account.
+A 1 basis point change in the price of the Treasury bill contract is valued at  \$25.3 Thus, if a trader buys a futures contract at a price of 96.25 and the closing price at the end of the trading session falls to 96.20, he must pay\$ 125 (5 basis points x \$25 per basis point) in variation margin.
+Conversely, the seller in this transaction would earn \$125, which would be deposited to his margin account.
 The buyer would then begin the next trading session with a commitment to buy the underlying Treasury bill at 96.20, and any gains or losses sustained over the course of the next trading session would be based on that price.

 Final Settlement Because buying a futures contract about to mature is equivalent to buying the underlying item in the spot market, futures prices converge to the underlying spot market price on the last day of trading.
 This phenomenon is known as "convergence."
 At the end of a contract's last trading session, it is marked to market one final time.
 In the case of a cash-settled contract, this final daily settlement retires all outstanding contractual commitments and any remaining margin money is returned to the traders.
 If the contract specifies delivery of the underlying item, the clearinghouse subsequently makes arrangements for delivery among all traders with outstanding futures positions.
 The delivery, or invoice price, is based on the closing price of the last day of trading.
 Any profit